Clustertruck: Reception

 Clustertruck received scores of 76/100 on Metacritic for the PC version, 74/100 for the Nintendo Switch port, and 69/100 for the Xbox One edition.
-On OpenCritic, the game holds a 50% approval rating.
+On OpenCritic, it holds a 50% approval rating.

-Critics generally praised the gameplay, likening it to the children's game the floor is lava.
-Other reviewers commended how the gimmicks in each world and stressful gameplay kept the game fun.
-Emily Sowden of Pocket Gamer noted the sudden increase in difficulty, stating that the game is "brutal" and "unfair at times" but also "super simple to pick up" for any player.
-Nintendo Life's Gonçalo Lopes praised the game for "masterfully" implementing a combination of casual and hardcore gameplay and giving the player choices on how to beat a level.
-Nintendo World Reports Donald Theriault felt satisfied after finishing a challenging level, and HobbyConsolas's Alberto Lloret praised how the game's variety in worlds captivated players.
-Ian Dallas, for a Game Informer report, highlighted the game's "weird, surreal energy" of leaping across trucks and called it "the strangest game" since Katamari Damacy.
-While Peter Bathge of PC Games stated that highscore lists incentivized players to purchase power-ups, Theriault felt that the double jump was the only necessary one.
-Writing for Destructoid, Peter Glagowski found the first world "disappointing" with a "weird", repetitive gimmick, adding on that the game's boss level was too long, went against the game's concept, and "sucks the fun out".
+Critics generally praised Clustertrucks gameplay, likening it to the children's game the floor is lava.
+Other reviewers commended how the gimmicks in each world and stressful gameplay kept it fun.
+Emily Sowden of Pocket Gamer noted the sudden increase in difficulty, stating that it is "brutal" and "unfair at times" but also "super simple to pick up" for any player.
+Nintendo Life's Gonçalo Lopes praised it for "masterfully" implementing a combination of casual and hardcore gameplay and giving the player choices on how to beat a level.
+Nintendo World Reports Donald Theriault felt satisfied after finishing a challenging level, and HobbyConsolas's Alberto Lloret praised how its variety in worlds captivated players.
+Ian Dallas, for a Game Informer report, highlighted its "weird, surreal energy" of leaping across trucks and called it "the strangest game" since Katamari Damacy.
+While Peter Bathge of PC Games stated that high score lists incentivized players to purchase power-ups, Theriault felt that the double jump was the only necessary one.
+Writing for Destructoid, Peter Glagowski found the first world "disappointing" with a "weird", repetitive gimmick, adding on that its boss level was too long, went against its main premise, and "[sucked] the fun out".

 Clustertruck was praised for its original soundtrack.
 Lopes felt the "catchy tunes" fit the chaotic gameplay, and Theriault, while critical that it "isn't all that memorable", appreciated how the music did not restart with each new level attempt.
-Lopes noted that the game's use of flat, shaded polygons helped to maintain performance.
+Lopes noted that its use of flat, shaded polygons helped to maintain performance.

 The Nintendo Switch port faced criticism for its controls.
-Some critics stated that turning the game's camera with the right Joy-Con's analog stick was too sensitive.
+Some critics stated that turning the camera with the right Joy-Con's analog stick was too sensitive.
 Bathge found it "almost impossible" to control the player's jump and rotate the camera simultaneously with the same controller.
-Theriault thought the game "ran fine" on the Nintendo Switch, and Lloret argued that the game's short levels fit with the console's "portable nature" due to their length.
+Theriault thought it "ran fine" on the Nintendo Switch, and Lloret argued that its short levels fit with the console's "portable nature" due to their length.